Xelieu/xelieu.github.io/docs/jp-lazy-guide/retentionHowTo.md

 2. Try `avoiding rare words/very specific vocab words`(e.g. fantasy settings, if you know you won't read it again)

-3. Usually, you can rep with just yomichan in the very common vocabs, try avoiding mining that, unless it took you ages and you still confuse it
+3. Usually, you can rep with just yomitan in the very common vocabs, try avoiding mining that, unless it took you ages and you still confuse it

 ---